 When my oldest was in kindergarten, we received some challenging and stressful news.
-He didn’t come to me for a long, heartfelt conversation.
-Instead, he showed his need in other ways—wanting extra hugs, having more tantrums, and making “worry stones” for each family member (his version was a lumpy, half-dry ball of clay).
+He didn’t turn to me for a long, heartfelt conversation.
+Instead, he showed his need for support in other ways—wanting extra hugs, having more tantrums, and making “worry stones” for each family member (his version was a lumpy, half-dry ball of clay).

 Here are some ideas for helping children cope with stressful events that go beyond words:

-A certain amount of containment is part of being a parent and helps ensure that our feelings don’t become scary for the young children around us.
-But ignoring them entirely or going to battle with them tends to backfire.
+A certain amount of containment is part of being a parent and helps ensure that our feelings don’t become scary for the children around us.
+But ignoring emotions entirely or going to battle with them tends to backfire.
 This is the time to tune in to your inner experience and attend to your own humanity.
 Don’t be afraid to acknowledge how you’re feeling, even if those feelings are uncomfortable.
+Consider using movement, scent, sound, breath, touch, or other body practices rather than just trying to “think your way out” of intense emotions.
 Reach out to your support system, whether that’s close friends, family, or a therapist.

 Reduce background media

 No matter what channel you are tuned in to, media coverage of the issues confronting our country is dominating every newsfeed.
 If you think children aren’t watching, you are probably wrong.
-Being mindful and purposeful about media consumption is a simple way to ensure that children have the time and space they need to focus and get to calm.
+Being mindful and purposeful about media consumption is a simple way to ensure that children have the time and space they need to focus and manage distress.

 Go outside